-Commercial bankers provide corporate clients with credit products such as term loans, revolving lines of credit, syndicated facilities, cash management services, and other fixed income products.
-As a credit analyst or account manager, you will deliver financial advice and solutions that are tailored to your clients’ needs such as growing their business, buying new equipment, funding working capital, and day-to-day banking.
+A commercial banking career path has you providing clients with credit products such as term loans, revolving lines of credit, syndicated facilities, cash management services, and other fixed income products.
+As a credit analyst or account manager, you deliver financial advice and solutions that are tailored to your clients’ needs, such as growing their business, buying new equipment, funding working capital, and day-to-day banking.

-The personality of someone who would thrive in a commercial banking career at a bank often has the following character traits:
+The personality of someone who would thrive in a commercial banking career often has the following character traits:

 Commercial Banking Interview Prep